The Genetics Center, Inc. Address, phone, and fax

 What if the screening result is abnormal?

-Further testing should be considered.
-However, it is very important to realize that most women who screen positive are carrying normal, healthy babies.
+Further testing, either additional screening or definitive testing should be considered.
+However, it is important to realize that most women who screen positive are carrying normal, healthy babies.
 They simply have a higher chance of carrying a baby with a chromosome abnormality than women who have a negative result.

 Definitive prenatal diagnosis, either by amniocentesis (at 15-20 weeks gestation) or chorionic villus sampling (at 10-12 weeks gestation), is highly accurate.
 Each procedure has a very small risk (primarily of miscarriage) to the pregnancy.